Last Updated on

 Anyone that is diagnosed with diabetes already has a higher risk of having heart complications than those without the condition.
-High glucose levels oven a long time can create deposits of fatty materials on the insides of blood vessels walls, which then can impact blood flow which will increase clogging and hardening of blood vessels.
+High glucose levels over a long time can create deposits of fatty materials on the insides of blood vessels walls, which then can impact blood flow which will increase clogging and hardening of blood vessels.
 It’s important not to raise our risk even more by taking medications that can increase our chances.
 Dr. Joel Zonszein, director of the Clinical Diabetes Center at Montefiore Medical Center in New York City mentions “We know, or we should know, that metformin is a good first-line agent to treat adults with type 2 diabetes and that it has favorable cardiovascular mortality — certainly when compared to sulfonylureas — nothing new,” he said.

 Having uncontrolled diabetes can double your risk of having cardiovascular complications, which reinforces the importance of keeping glucose levels in a healthy range.
 If you keep your diabetes under control, you can reduce your risk by half.
 Aside from controlling your glucose levels, maintaining a healthy diet and regular exercise will also lower your risk of having a heart attack (and they are both great for your diabetes, it’s a win-win).